mdillondc/terminal-ai/README.md

 As of some damn time in 2025, OpenAI has implemented absurd "organization verification" requirements for basic API features like **streaming responses** with their newer models (GPT-5, etc.).
 This is fucking ridiculous - streaming vs non-streaming produces the exact same content and uses the same computational resources, but OpenAI decided to gate streaming behind additional verification bureaucracy.

 **What this means:**
-- 🚫 **OpenAI is no longer the default** - Google Gemini 2.5 Flash is now the default model
+- 🚫 **OpenAI is no longer the default** - Google Gemini 2.5 Flash is now the default model.
+OpenAI is acting in a fucked up, dumbass way that makes no logical sense.
+Therefore, I conclude they should go fuck themselves and no longer deserve to be the default provider.
-- 💰 **Massive cost savings** - Gemini is 16x cheaper than equivalent OpenAI models
-- 🚀 **Better performance** - Newer training data, larger context windows, no arbitrary restrictions
-- ✅ **OpenAI models still available** - Use `--model gpt-5` if you want, but expect raw error messages when their bureaucratic systems reject you
+- ✅ **OpenAI models still available** - Use `--model gpt-5` if you want, but expect raw error messages when their bureaucratic systems reject you.
+As long as OpenAI continues to act like complete dicks, I won't bend over backwards to make this app work with them.
+If, in the future they decide to behave like reasonable people, I'll be happy to add them back as an option.
+Until then, triple-fuck-you, OpenAI!

 **Bottom line:** OpenAI is acting like a massive dick with these pointless restrictions.
 This app now defaults to providers that actually respect developers and don't implement arbitrary technical limitations for bureaucratic reasons.